 This easy scallop recipe is something that will make your head, belly and waistline happy.
 It’s made with whole wheat couscous, so it comes together quickly and the whole wheat keeps you feeling full, longer.
 I used frozen scallops in this recipe, but if you can get some nice fresh one’s you could use those instead.
 (I have a hard time being able to find really nice fresh scallops when I need them, so I usually have a bag of frozen scallops on hand.)
 The preserved lemon in this easy scallop recipe adds a bit of tanginess to the dish as well as a bit of change from just plain ol’ lemon (but if you don’t have preserved lemons, you could use some fresh lemon juice and zest instead).

 Summer eating is all about keeping things easy too.
-This recipe is one that you can really play with.
+This easy dinner recipe is one that you can really play with.
 You can replace the scallops with shrimp, you can change up the lemon (like I mentioned above), you could throw in some chopped red peppers or even sprinkle on some chili flake for some added heat.
 Whole wheat couscous is like a big blank slate just waiting to take in flavors.

 So make up a big pot of this for dinner tonight and you’ll have leftovers for a nice cold lunch tomorrow and maybe even for dinner too.
 Summer eating doesn’t just have to be all about frozen treats and salads.
 You can eat ‘real’ food and still feel light and satisfied.